 What is Nosu?

-Nosu is a part of Djvu ransomware family.
+Nosu is a part of the Djvu ransomware family.
 Like most programs of this type, Nosu is designed to prevent victims from accessing their files unless a ransom is paid.
-It encrypts data, creates a ransom note ("_readme.txt" text file) and appends the ".nosu" extension to a filename of every encrypted file.
+It encrypts data, creates a ransom message ("_readme.txt" text file) and appends the ".nosu" extension to the name of each encrypted file.
 For example, it renames "1.jpg" to "1.jpg.nosu", and so on.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Nosu operates like many other ransomware-type programs (e.g., BWNG, Mark, 5ss5c).
 Typically, these programs block access to data by encryption and provide victims with instructions about how to pay the ransom.
 Differences are usually cost of decryption tool/key and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to lock files.

 Unfortunately, it is generally impossible to decrypt files without specific tools/keys held only by developers of the ransomware.

 Free decryption is possible only in cases when the ransomware contains bugs, flaws, or other vulnerabilities.
 Therefore, maintain data backups on a remote server and/or unplugged storage device (this will prevent encryption with the remaining files).

 Typically, computers become infected with ransomware and other malware through spam campaigns, Trojans, untrustworthy software download sources, fake software updaters and unofficial software activation tools.
 Cyber criminals proliferate malware via spam campaigns by sending emails that contain malicious attachments or website links that download a malicious file.